duckdb/duckdb-web/docs/sql/functions/date.md

 | `-` | subtraction of `DATE`s | `DATE '1992-03-27' - DATE '1992-03-22'` | 5 |
 | `-` | subtraction of an `INTERVAL` | `DATE '1992-03-27' - INTERVAL 5 DAY'` | 1992-03-22 |

+Adding to or subtracting from [infinite values](/docs/sql/types/date#special-values) produces the same infinite value.

 ## Date Functions
 The table below shows the available functions for `DATE` types.
 Dates can also be manipulated with the [timestamp functions](/docs/sql/functions/timestamp) through type promotion.